The Art of Heraldry: An Encyclopædia of Armory: Description

 Apart from the illustrations by Ströhl, the book also included heraldic drawings specially commissioned for heraldic records published by Fox-Davies.

-This large 500-page book was re-issued in black and white only in 1976 by an American publisher and in 1986 in colour by a London publisher.
+This large 500-page book was re-issued in black and white only in 1976 by an American publisher and in 1986 in colour by a Bloomsbury Books of London.
 Much of the material in this book was re-used in a shorter, cheaper and more popular exposition of contemporary English heraldic practice, Complete Guide to Heraldry, which proved very successful and influential.
 This too has been reprinted several times.
 Another even shorter guide was Heraldry Explained, but even this balanced a clear and didactic text with plentiful illustration.

 Fox-Davies died in 1928 (and Ströhl died in 1919), so the book is now in public domain, the copyright having expired in 1998.